Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/o/OpenMPI/README.md

     addition to automatically detect the libfabric version so that it can still work after a system update that installs a new libfabric.

+  * Later on the ROCm dependency which should not even have been there was removed.